aainurvc/SECP1513202420251/06/aainurvc/readme.md

 # Welcome to Ainur Mardhiah's E-portfolio ✮ ⋆ ˚｡𖦹 ⋆｡°✩!!
 Hi!
-I'm Ainur Mardhiah, a first-year student at Universiti Teknologi Malaysia (UTM), pursuing a degree in Computer Science with a focus on Network and Computer Security(Network and Computer Security)👩‍💻.
+I'm Ainur Mardhiah, a first-year student at Universiti Teknologi Malaysia (UTM), pursuing a degree in Computer Science (Network and Computer Security)👩‍💻.

 ## 📖Reflections